sahib/misc/debugging/slides.typ

   - Revert the fix, test, revert the revert & test.
   - It never just goes away by itself.
   - Make sure you fix the root cause.
+  - Regression tests are a form of documentation.
   - Fix the process that caused the bug.
   - Prevent similar bugs from happening.
 ]